AA/PPS 02.02.30 - Undergraduate Academic Advising Policies

 Texas State uses a student success fee to fund professional academic advisors, to provide necessary training and professional development associated with undergraduate advising, and to purchase and maintain necessary equipment and supplies for professional academic advisors.

-In consultation with the other undergraduate college deans, the dean of the University College is responsible for providing to the provost and VPAA recommendations for the allocation of the Student Success Fee, which will be apportioned to advising centers so as to provide equitable services to all students receiving advising services.
+In consultation with the other undergraduate college deans, the dean of University College is responsible for providing to the provost and VPAA recommendations for the allocation of the student success fee, which will be apportioned to advising centers so as to provide equitable services to all students receiving advising services.

 REVIEWER OF THIS PPS